marcosiino/wp-pipeflow/README.md

 ### Steps to Create a Custom Stage

+Let's create a wordpress plugin which provide the Foo stage to WP-PipeFlow!

 1. **Create a New Plugin:**
     - Create a new folder in the `wp-content/plugins` directory.
     - Inside this folder, create a PHP file for your plugin, e.g., `my-custom-stages.php`.